xGauss05/Pokemon-Pinball/README.md

 - The top red dots upgrade the ball so you can have a better score multiplier!
 - A maximum of 3 lives.
 You can not obtain more than 3.
 - Shows the Current Score, they Previous Score and the High Score.
 (Only in one session)
+- - If you touch Pikachu's flag, he might save the ball...
 - Debug mode by pressing F1.

 ## Controls
 - DOWN: Compresses the Spoink (Spring)
 - LEFT: Moves the left flipper.
 - RIGHT: Moves the right flipper.
-- F1: Opens the Debug Menu.
+- F1: Opens/Closes the Debug Menu.

 ## Debug keys
 When the Debug Menu (F1) is Open.
+Press BACKSPACE anytime to return to the previous menu.

 1. Time Options
-    - HOME: Increases target FPS by 10.
+    - W: Increases target FPS by 10.
-    - END: Decreases target FPS by 10.
+    - S: Decreases target FPS by 10.
-    - BACKSPACE: Goes back.

 2. Gravity Options
-    - HOME: Increases gravity by 1.
+    - W: Increases gravity by 1.
-    - END: Decreases gravity by 1.
+    - S: Decreases gravity by 1.
-    - BACKSPACE: Goes back.

 3. Sprites Options
-    - HOME: Increases ballMultiplier by 1 (changes ball texture).
+    - W: Increases ballMultiplier by 1 (changes ball texture).
-    - END: Increases ballMultiplier by 1 (changes ball texture).
+    - S: Increases ballMultiplier by 1 (changes ball texture).
-    - BACKSPACE: Goes back.
+4. Coefficient Options (Increase by pressing W, decrease by pressing S)
+    - 1: Ball restitution
+    - 2: Bumpers force
+    - 3: Slingshots force
+    - 4: Spring force
+    - 5: Flippers force

-4. Show Colliders (shows the table and ball colliders)
+5. Show Colliders (shows the table and ball colliders)
     - LMB: While pointing to the ball, drag and move it.
-    - BACKSPACE: Goes back.

 ## Developers
 - Jonathan Cacay - [xGauss05](https://github.com/xGauss05)
 - Ethan Martín - [Ethanm-0371](https://github.com/Ethanm-0371)
 - Víctor Martín - [VicMarBall](https://github.com/VicMarBall)